Program Details

 Summer I

-This course suggests that the lyrics of Taylor Swift can and should be read as literature.
-In doing so, close attention will be paid to formal elements such as rhyme and word choice.
-The course will also analyze Swift's songs with the help of key texts in critical theory and discuss the political, national, and historical contexts of her work.
+This module suggests that the lyrics of Taylor Swift can and should be read as literature.
+In doing so, we will pay close attention to formal elements such as rhyme and word choice.
+We will also analyze her songs with the help of key texts in critical theory and discuss the political, national, and historical contexts of her work.
 Queen Mary's London setting will encourage us to pay particular attention to the way in which the UK, and London in particular, figures in Swift's lyrics.

 The International Politics of Global Health